 An increase of knowledge has utterly changed the character of the Germans.
 They were dark, cruel, and unrelenting.
 They were persecutors and martyrs.
 They were bigots and ferocious murderers.
 Now, they are gentle, mild, and forgiving.
-When such a lovely change has taken place in some of their evil passions, it is only rational to extend the inference which may be drawn their hearts warm with gratitude to Him as the generous juice circulated in their blood,-who were friendly with their families, generous to all men, and even nobly forgetful of injuries, when they had drank eight bottles.
-With them intemperance began at the ninth.
-But these, he said, are the peculiar favourites of God, to whom he has given the joys of the world as an evidence of the joys of hereafter; and all his congregation knew with what gratitude (bowing as he said it) he acknowledged himself to be one of these favourites. from this fact to the whole race, and to hope that all our evil propensities may be rendered harmless, or extirpated by an increase of knowledge.
+When such a lovely change has taken place in some of their evil passions, it is only rational to extend the inference which may be drawn from this fact to the whole race, and to hope that all our evil propensities may be rendered harmless, or extirpated by an increase of knowledge.
 By the progress of opinion, ferocity and bigotry have been changed to gentleness and tolerance; and there is no reason to despair that the lust of wealth, which is our present curse and crime, may not be so modified as to produce, at a future period, nothing but honest pains-taking industry and ingenuity.

 On Sundays, some few people go once to church.
 They sing psalms, they hear prayers and a sermon, and are dismissed with a blessing.
 Sunday is rather a day of recreation than of prayer; and the dancing-houses are more crowded towards evening than the churches at mid-day.
 Church-going is not a matter of necessity in Germany, and, in truth, few people go to church.
-The inhabitants of the towns communicate seldom : those of the country flock in crowds to partake of the bread and wine.
+The inhabitants of the towns communicate seldom: those of the country flock in crowds to partake of the bread and wine.